jim-easterbrook/Photini/src/doc/installation.rst

 ------------------------------

 The Windows installer creates a standalone Python installation with all the dependencies needed to run Photini.
-The standalone Python interpreter is only used to run Photini, so does not conflict with any other Python version installed on your computer.
+The standalone Python interpreter is only used to run Photini, and should not conflict with any other Python version installed on your computer.

 You can download the latest Windows installer from the `GitHub releases <https://github.com/jim-easterbrook/Photini/releases>`_ page.
 Don't worry if there are newer releases of Photini itself - the installer will download and install the latest release of Photini when it is run.